 About the teacher survey

-All eligible schools are asked to undertake the teacher survey from 2021.
+Where possible, all eligible schools are encouraged to undertake the teacher survey from 2021.
 All teachers across all year levels in the school should participate in the survey.

 The teacher survey is anonymous.